Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual

-The average price of a Melbourne standalone house is the lowest it has been against its Sydney equivalent in around twenty years.
+The average price of a Melbourne standalone house is the lowest it has been relative to its Sydney equivalent in around 20 years.

 Why the underperformance of the Melbourne market?

-Partly it might reflect the greater stock of housing available for sale in the Melbourne market relative to other states.
+Partly, it might reflect the greater stock of housing available for sale in the Melbourne market relative to other states.

-Also, one of the biggest short term influences on the property market performance is each city’s economy, and there is no doubt that there is plenty of negative sentiments about how the Victorian government is handling its economy.
+Also, one of the biggest short term influences on the property market performance is each city’s economy, and there is no doubt that there is plenty of negative sentiment about how the Victorian government is handling its economy.

-However the Melbourne housing markets are fragmented and not surprisingly, there is currently a flight to quality properties in Melbourne, with A-grade homes and "investment grade" properties still in short supply for the prevailing demand, but B Grade properties are taking longer to sell and informed buyers are avoiding C Grade properties.
+However, the Melbourne housing markets are fragmented and not surprisingly, there is currently a flight to quality properties in Melbourne, with A-grade homes and "investment grade" properties still in short supply for the prevailing demand, but B Grade properties are taking longer to sell and informed buyers are avoiding C Grade properties.

-Moving forward strong immigration and a lack of supply of properties will help keep pushing Melbourne property prices higher.
+Moving forward, strong immigration and a lack of supply of properties will help keep pushing Melbourne property prices higher.

 Sydney's median property price